Terri Hoffman: Investigation and later life

 Spurred by news reports about the Goodmans and the pattern of deaths that followed Hoffman, a criminal investigation was launched by the Dallas district attorney's office in January 1990.
 Assistant District Attorney Cecil Emerson stated that it would be difficult to determine if mind control could legally be a contributing factor in a death.
 Hoffman and Conscious Development denied any wrongdoing.
 Hoffman's lawyer, Fred Time, referred to the investigation as a witch-hunt and praised his client's persona.
 After four years, prosecutors could not find evidence linking Hoffman to the deaths.

 Hoffman filed for bankruptcy in October 1991, and she was sentenced to 16 months in prison for ten counts of bankruptcy fraud in May 1994.
 She was released after serving a year.

-In 1995, the TV series Unsolved Mysteries featured an episode on the mysterious disappearance of Hoffman follower Charles Southern.
+In 1995, the TV series Unsolved Mysteries featured an episode on the mysterious disappearance of Southern.
 Hoffman later married Roger Keanely and changed her name to Terri Lilya Keanely.
 She started a website touting her experience and many talents and wrote a financial advice book.
+She died on October 31, 2015, at 77.